Kalahaku Teeth to Waimalu Middle Ridge

 At this point everybody started to struggle a bit, so we went from socializing and singing to huffing and puffing through UluHell.
 Everybody took his turn in pushing through the overgrowth, meantime the others could take it "easy".

-And YES after 6.5 hours we arrived to Waimalu Meadows where of course weather was nasty as usual, whiteout conditions, cold and windy.
+And YES after 6.5 hours we arrived at Waimalu Meadows where of course the weather was nasty as usual, whiteout conditions, cold and windy.

-So we just decided to head down Waimalu Middle and stop later for a short break.
+So we just decided to head down to Waimalu Middle and stop later for a short break.

-The trail was actually super nice and easy to walk on even with bad weather.
-But if you never been up there or you don't have a topo map, the trail can get confusing and you may walk down on the wrong side ridge (like Alex did couple years ago :)
+The trail was super nice and easy to walk on even with bad weather.
+But if you have never been up there or you don't have a topo map, the trail can get confusing and you may walk down on the wrong side ridge (like Alex did a couple of years ago :)

-After descending for a while the weather started clearing up and we saw couple beautiful waterfalls on the side of Waiau ridge, so Oli just named them Waiau falls.
+After descending for a while the weather started clearing up and we saw a couple of beautiful waterfalls on the side of Waiau ridge, so Oli just named them Waiau falls.